Table of Contents

 Un-optimized or uncleanly coded website themes can reward you with a Google Penalty.
-This is because some webmasters don’t care to select right themes, templates, plugins for their websites.
-Sometimes they have malicious code scripts that can hack your website and can offer you a Google Penalty.
+Some webmasters don’t care to select the right themes, templates, and plugins for their websites.
+Sometimes these products have malicious code scripts that can hack your website and offer you a Google Penalty.

-If your website theme has some major coding related issues then it could also impact your website visibility too.
+If your website theme has some major coding-related issues then it could impact your website visibility too.

 Structured Data Issues

 Implementing structured data can help you to grow your website rankings.
-But implementing wrong structured data could be the cause of a Google Manual Action penalty and you can lose your website traffic due to the issue.
+However implementing wrong-structured data could cause a Google Manual Action penalty and you can lose your website traffic due to the issue.

-Here are the some structured data mistakes that can penalize you:
+Here are some structured data mistakes that can penalize you: